makabakaaaaaaaaa/CPT205-Computer-Graphics-CW1-2/README.md

-# CPT205-Computer-Graphics-CW1
+# CPT205-Computer-Graphics-CW1+2
-Coursework 1 and 2 for CPT205 Computer Graphics, implementing a 2D scene using OpenGL.
+Coursework 1 and 2 for CPT205 Computer Graphics, implementing a 2D and scenes using OpenGL.